 He Got Sober

 Have you ever dreamed of the day your loved one finally gets sober?
+Can you imagine saying the words, “He (or she) got sober.”?
+I used to dream about it.

 I think most of us can raise our hand.

-For Sara, a sister from our Love Over Addiction community, this dream has come true.
+In this interview, a sister from our Love Over Addiction community, this dream has come true.

 She was just like us, worrying about her future and feeling guilty that she may have made the wrong decision by marrying a man with a drinking history.